OCA/product-variant/product_variant_sale_price/README.rst

 ==========================

-This module allows to handle sale price at product variant level (product.product) instead at product level (product.template), which is the default.
+This module allows to handle sale price at product variant level (product.product) instead of product level (product.template), which is the default.

-This module also hidden sale price at product template level.
+This module also hides sale price at product template level when has more than one variant.

 Usage
 =====